apache/incubator-quarks/DEVELOPMENT.md

 ## Development of Apache Edgent

 *Apache Edgent is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by the Incubator PMC.
 Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
 While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.*

+See (README.md) for high level information about Apache Edgent.

-This describes development of Apache Edgent itself, not how to develop Edgent applications.
+This document describes development of Apache Edgent itself, not how to develop Edgent applications.
  * See http://edgent.incubator.apache.org/docs/edgent-getting-started for getting started using Edgent

 The Edgent community welcomes contributions, please *Get Involved*!